scienceai/blog/_posts/science-for-machines.md

 [here](https://github.com/standard-analytics/linked-data-registry).
 That
 being said we are working to add some
-[hypermedia controls](http://www.markus-lanthaler.com/hydra/) so that reading the API doc becomes a thing of the past.
+[hypermedia controls](http://www.markus-lanthaler.com/hydra/) so that reading the API doc for the unsafe transitions (PUT, POST, DELETE) becomes a thing of the past.

-You may be thinking that generating these ```datapackage.json``` is too much hassle, and that scientists and data-enthusiasts have better things to do than write such ```datapackage.json``` files.
+You may be thinking that generating these ```datapackage.jsonld``` is too much hassle, and that scientists and data-enthusiasts have better things to do than write such ```datapackage.jsonld``` files.
 Having been there ourselves, we could not agree more: this has to be a **fully effortless** process.
-In a next post we will introduce ```sloth``` our very own command line tool to _automatically_ generate these files.
+So stay tuned for our launch!